Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 Health & Wellness: ROI = 183.18 | Engagement = 4.79

+The overall campaign has been financially successful, generating a strong profit of ₹12.5 million from a total revenue of ₹14.94 million after spending ₹2.49 million on acquisition.
+When we look at how different marketing channels performed, Email, Google Ads, and Instagram delivered the highest returns on investment (ROI), while YouTube and Website channels showed lower returns.
+Interestingly, all channels were used almost equally, so the differences in ROI come from how effective each channel was rather than how much it was used.

+In terms of campaign types, Display and Social Media campaigns stood out as the top performers, delivering higher ROI compared to other types.
+On the other hand, Influencer and Email campaigns showed lower ROI, meaning they were less efficient at turning investment into profit.

+When it comes to customer segments, "Outdoor Adventurers" and "Foodies" responded the best to the campaigns, with the highest ROI and engagement scores.
+This means these groups were more interested and active, giving better returns for the money spent on them.
+In contrast, the "Health & Wellness" segment showed lower engagement and ROI, suggesting they were less responsive to the current campaign approach.

 **Why is it happening?**

 Influencer Marketing has the lowest ROI despite often being costly.
 This suggests: